 Populations at Risk

-There is a serious risk of war crimes and crimes against humanity being perpetrated by militias and various other armed forces operating in Somalia.
+Populations in Somalia remain at serious risk of war crimes and crimes against humanity perpetrated by Al-Shabaab and various armed forces.

 Despite the 2012 formation of the Federal Government of Somalia, populations remain at risk of atrocities perpetrated by armed extremist groups.
 After decades of sustained armed conflict, an estimated 2 million Somalis have been internally displaced while over 875,000 have fled to neighboring countries.
 Over 3.1 million Somalis are in need of emergency humanitarian assistance, while the threat of famine persists in several regions.

 On 14 October over 300 people were killed and at least another 300 injured during a massive truck bomb attack in Mogadishu, the capital.
 No group has officially claimed responsibility, but Al-Shabaab was widely blamed for the attack.

 Since 2008 the armed extremist group Al-Shabaab has killed more than 6,200 people in Somalia.
 Over 2 million people currently live in Al-Shabaab controlled territory, mainly in the rural areas of Hirshabelle, Jubaland and South West Somalia.
 Al-Shabaab recently took control of towns in Bay and Lower Shabelle, including Leego and Bariire, after government troops withdrew from the areas.